Community members invited to a Community Design Workshop: George Street shared space

 Background information

-In July, the Town has engaged internationally renowned place makers Village Well, to help develop a shared vision for George Street (between East Street and Stirling Highway), in collaboration with residents and businesses in the area.
+In July 2025, the Town engaged internationally renowned place makers Village Well, to help develop a shared vision for George Street (between East Street and Stirling Highway), in collaboration with residents and businesses in the area.

-Village Well will help to develop an overall Place Plan Vision and Community Action Plan, a document developed by the community for the community.
+Village Well helped to develop an overall Place Plan Vision and Community Action Plan, a document developed by the community for the community.

-• Help develop a Place Plan that identifies a vision for George Street and outlines two to four larger actions that will be the Town’s responsibility to deliver (which will then be costed and programmed into the Town’s Long Term Financial Plan).
+- Helped develop a Place Plan that identifies a vision for George Street and outlined two to four larger actions that will be the Town’s responsibility to deliver (which will then be costed and programmed into the Town’s Long Term Financial Plan).

 George Street Place Plan Community Workshop